NexStops

 Cookie Purpose Retention Legal basis

-Session cookie Login state End of session Art.
+Session cookie Login state Until end of session Art.
 6(1)(b) — necessary

 _ga, _gid, _gat (Google Analytics 4) Audience measurement up to 24 months Art.
 6(1)(a) — consent

-Stripe.js Secure payment Active only at checkout Art.
+Stripe.js Secure payment active only during payment Art.
 6(1)(b)

-Analytics cookies are loaded only after your explicit consent via our cookie banner.
+Analytics cookies are loaded only with your explicit consent via our cookie banner (in accordance with Article 5(3) of the "ePrivacy" Directive 2002/58/EC on privacy in electronic communications).
 You can change or withdraw your selection at any time via the "Cookie settings" link at the bottom of the page.

 8.2 In the app